bhklab/PredictIO-MV-Dist/docs/data_sources.md

 ## Overview

-This document describes all **Immuno-Oncology (IO)** and **RNA-based signature** datasets used throughout the distributed univariable analysis pipeline.
+This document describes all **Immuno-Oncology (IO)** and **RNA-based signature** datasets used throughout the distributed univariable and multivariable analysis pipelines.
 Complete documentation ensures **reproducibility**, proper attribution, and transparency across all collaborating centers.

 ---